UPLB-CMSC100-AY2324-2S/cmsc100-ay2324-uv4l-ex03-michaelcariaso/README.md

 17. docs: Edited README
 18. chore: Added another array into reversePassword function for checking
 19. chore: Added break to some loop
+20. fix: Fixed bug where it would consider every digit uppercase/lowercase